Deer-Canidae/quiz-du-questionnement/README.md

 ## Make it your own !

-You only need to modify `src/questions.json` to customize the quiz's questions! easy as pie ~~respect the json format thogh or it'll crash~~
+You only need to modify `src/questions.json` to customize the quiz's questions! easy as pie ~~respect the json format though or it'll crash~~